-Here at The Sales Lion, we’ve helped many companies get started creating video content, both in workshops and recurring training.
+Here at IMPACT, we’ve helped many companies get started creating video content, both in workshops and recurring training.

 As many of us begin to learn and develop our skills on and off camera, how do we truly judge the success of our efforts?
 Further, how do we properly plan and execute video marketing within our organization to achieve our marketing goals?